 Stranding Analysis

 There were confirmed stranding records of 551 dead Steller sea lions and 1,048 dead California sea lions on the outer coast of Washington and Oregon from 2010-2018.
-The proportion of dead strandings exhibiting evidence of entanglement was 1.6% for Steller sea lions and 0.38% for California sea lions.
+The rate of dead strandings exhibiting evidence of entanglement was 1.6% for Steller sea lions and 0.38% for California sea lions.
 All four entangled California sea lions that stranded dead were adult males.
 Of the nine dead stranded entangled Steller sea lions, 7 were adults (4 females, 3 males), one subadult, and one unknown.
 Of the 13 total entanglements observed, five were entangled in salmon flashers and other assorted hook and line gear.
 There was also a single Steller sea lion entangled in rope, and another exhibiting scars indicative of entanglement.
 The remaining six records did not have enough detail to determine the status of the entanglement or the entangling material.
 No sea lions stranded dead were observed entangled in packing bands.

 Discussion

-Despite exhibiting high rates of entanglement, populations of both California sea lions and Steller sea lions exhibited high rates of growth in northern Washington, suggesting that entanglements did not affect the population dynamics of either species in this area enough to cause concern.
-The California sea lions in this study experienced the second highest rate for any otariid population in the published literature and the highest otariid entanglement rate documented in the United States (Table 2).
-Our observed count increase rate for California sea lions (7.8%) was similar to the range-wide population growth estimate for 1975-2014 (7%) [25].
-The entanglement rate observed in this study for Steller sea lions was almost double other published rates [18,26], and the count increase rate calculated for Steller sea lions in this study (7.9%) was close to double the population growth rate observed by Pitcher et al. [27] and the National Marine Fisheries Service [28] for the eastern distinct population segment of Steller sea lions.
+Despite exhibiting high rates of entanglement, both California sea lions and Steller sea lions exhibited high rates of increase, using haulout counts as an index of abundance, in northern Washington.
+The California sea lions in this study experienced the second highest entanglement rate for any otariid in the published literature and the highest otariid entanglement rate documented in the United States (Table 2).
+The observed rate of increase in haulout counts for California sea lions (7.8%) was similar to the range-wide population growth estimate for 1975-2014 (7%) using more robust population estimates based on pup counts [25].
+The entanglement rate observed in this study for Steller sea lions was almost double other published rates [18,26], and the haulout abundance increase rate calculated for Steller sea lions in this study (7.9%) was close to double the growth rate observed by Pitcher et al. [27] and the National Marine Fisheries Service [28] using population estimates based on pup counts for the eastern distinct population segment of Steller sea lions.

 Table 2: A review of pinniped entanglement rates in the published literature in ascending order of entanglement rate.
 Entanglement rates were calculated using many different methodologies based on many different data collection methods and are not meant to be directly comparable without caution.
 Species are listed using the first letters of their genus and species: Af - Arctocephalus forsteri, Ag – Arctocephalus gazella, Ap – Arctocephalus pusillus, Apd – Arctocephalus pusillus doriferus, App – Arctocephalus pusillus pusillus, At – Arctocephalus tropicalis, Cu – Callorhinus ursinus, Ej – Eumetopias jubatus, Nc – Neophoca cinerea, Zc – Zalophus californianus.